rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

 - win10
 ---

-While possible for C# to call functions in native libraries, you must avoid mixing 32 and 64-bit binaries lest you invite the wrath of `BadImageFormatException`.
+While possible for C# to call functions in native libraries, you must avoid mixing 32 and 64-bit binaries at runtime lest you invite the wrath of `BadImageFormatException`.
 Woe unto you.

 Different hardware and OSes have different caveats.
 This is mostly talking about 64-bit Windows 10 and occasionally OSX (64 bit).